Advanced Reactor Design, Nonproliferation, and Fuel Cycle Monitoring

 Please contact us for any questions: Kierra Payne (kierra.payne@me.gatech.edu), or Dr. Yuguo Tao (yuguo.tao@gatech.edu).

-The detailed syllabus of this summer school will be available soon.
+The detailed syllabus (preliminary agenda) of this summer school is available now.

 (1) Lecture Topics: